KadamShweta04/SAT/server/docs/index.rst

    Performance comparison of different 3-tuple generation

-Even with by optimising the slow algorithm to run a hundred times faster it would still not beat the intelligent algorithm.
+Even by optimising the slow algorithm to run a hundred times faster it would still not beat the intelligent algorithm.
 Therefor the lesson is clearly optimize algorithms before technology.

 Ahead of time
 -------------

 Initially the application used a logic framework like sympy to generate the CNF clauses from the definition shown in `Encoding with SAT`_.
 This works pretty well out of the box.
 The problem was that the transformation to a CNF form had to be done millions of times per problem.
 This was realy slow.
-The solution was to invest some brain power to formulate the CNF clauses and use the already transformed clauses during the application.
-The Downside of this is for example that certain constraints like `EDGES_SAME_PAGES`_ only work for as much pages as there are predefined clauses present.
+The solution was to formulate the CNF clauses in source code and use the already transformed clauses during the application.
+The downside of this is for example that certain constraints like `EDGES_SAME_PAGES`_ only work for as much pages as there are predefined clauses present.

 **********